ibm-cloud-docs/hs-crypto/manage-key-alias.md

 | [Create Standard Keys.](/docs/hs-crypto?topic=hs-crypto-create-standard-keys) | You can create up to five aliases while you create a standard key. |
 | [Retrieve a key.](/docs/hs-crypto?topic=hs-crypto-retrieve-key) | You can retrieve a key by ID or alias. |
 | [View key metadata](/docs/hs-crypto?topic=hs-crypto-view-key-details) | You can retrieve the metadata of a key by ID or alias. |
-{: caption="Table 3.
-Describes the variables that are APIs that use key alias." caption-side="top"}
+{: caption="Describes the variables that are APIs that use key alias." caption-side="top"}